Fort Mason (Texas): History

 Fort Mason, Texas, was established by the United States War Department as a front-line defense against Kiowa, Lipan Apache, and Comanche, on July 6, 1851.
 The site on Post Oak Hill near Comanche and Centennial Creeks was chosen by Lieutenant Colonel William J. Hardee and surveyor Richard Austin Howard.
 Bevet Major Hamilton W. Merrill, along with companies A and B of the Second Dragoons, established the fort itself.
 Originally part of Gillespie County, Mason County was named for the fort when it was established in 1858.
 Comanche chief Katemcy at one point turned over two white captives aged 11 and 12, and again bringing them back when the captives ran away from the fort to reunite with the Comanches.

 The fort was closed in January 1854, after which horse theft by Native Americans was reported and pursued by the military.
 It was reoccupied in 1856 by Company A, First Dragoons, from March to May and was occupied by companies B, C, D, G, H, and I of the Second United States Cavalry from January 14, 1856, with Col. Albert Sidney Johnston in command.
 Among those in the Second Regiment of Cavalry before the Civil War, George H. Thomas, Innis N. Palmer, George Stoneman, R. W. Johnson, Kenner Garrard, and Philip St. George Cooke became generals for the Union Army, while those who became generals for the Confederate States Army included Earl Van Dorn, Nathan George Evans, Charles W. Field, William P. Chambliss, Charles W. Phifer, Fitzhugh Lee, E. Kirby Smith, Robert E. Lee, John Bell Hood, and William J. Hardee.

 Fort Mason was Robert E. Lee's last command with the United States Army.

 Fort Mason was evacuated by federal troops on March 29, 1861, and reoccupied after the Civil War until 1869.

 Confederacy

 The Confederate States Army took control of Fort Mason on March 29, 1861.
-In 1862, the CSA held 215 men prisoner, who were transferred to Austin in 1862.
+In 1862, the CSA held at the fort 215 men prisoner on suspicion of sympathy to the Union, who were transferred to Austin in 1862.